How to Wash Flannel: The Ultimate Guide

 Baby Flannel: Used for baby clothes and blankets, this flannel is usually 100% cotton or a cotton blend.
 It is incredibly soft to protect baby's sensitive skin.

 Bocking Flannel: This is the (often) green backing used for gaming tables.
 It is also referred to as baize.
-It is usually a woolen or cotton blend but, unlike most other flannels, is on the coarser side because the nap percent is reduced.
+It is usually a woolen or cotton blend but, unlike most other flannels, is on the coarser side because the nap percentage is reduced.

 Ceylon Flannel: Ceylon is the original name for Sri Lanka.
 When it comes to the flannel type, this name refers to a cotton and wool blend.
 Shirts and sheets are usually made of Ceylon because it creates a warm and soft fabric.

 Cotton Flannel: If you look at your favorite everyday flannel shirt, the label might read 100% cotton.
-A full cotton flannel is heavy (though not as heavy as when combined with wool) and soft.
+Full cotton flannel is heavy (though not as heavy as when combined with wool) and soft.
 This makes it a popular clothing item for chillier weather, especially when combined with other clothing layers.

 Diaper Flannel: As the name suggests, this is a flannel that is used when making cloth diapers.
 The full napping on both sides makes it soft.
 The 100% cotton that is used for this flannel type means it will remain sturdy with repeated washings.

 Vegetable Flannel: This flannel type is made from Scots pine.
-It was invented by German L. Léopold Lairitz as an alternative to the traditional wool.
+It was invented by German L. Léopold Lairitz as an alternative to traditional wool.
 Vegetable flannel, like cotton, allows those with wool allergies to still have flannel options.

 Wool Flannel: The original flannel fiber.
 Though wool is sometimes blended with other fibers, 100% wool flannel is incredibly warm and strong.
 The wool is carded, meaning it is rolled through a carding machine which pulls out clumps and softens the fiber to prepare it for creating a fabric.